Hiranna Nimal: Appointments on Ad Hoc Committee

 1977 Manager of Junior team of Indian Railways for National Championship held at Madras.

 Appointed as coach of Maharashtra state.

 1991 Manager for Indian Railways women's Hockey Team for Gangotri Devi All India Hockey Tournament held at Gorakhpur.
 Winners.

-He was employed with Western Railways and brought laurels for the nation in domestic and International circuits.
+Legacy

-He was known as one of the finest left half's and stylish player with good anticipation, he dedicated 17yrs in the field of Hockey and rendered voluntary services of coaching to schools and colleges.
+Nimal played primarily as a left half and was active in competitive field hockey for approximately 17 years.
+In addition to his professional career, he contributed to the development of the sport by providing voluntary coaching to schools and colleges.